tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 If you don't want to fail sequence in case of Command Service APIs while interacting with downstream Assembly/HCD (`submit`, `query` etc.) or Sequencer Command Service APIs while interacting with downstream Sequencer (`submit`, `query` etc.) then **resumeOnError** flag can be used.
 For details of
 **resumeOnError**, please refer @ref:[Error handling](./services/command-service.md#error-handling)

+@@@ note
+Error in all handlers **except Shutdown Handler** will execute error handler provided by script.
+If error handler is not provided, framework will log error cause.
+@@@